Danil22May/HumbleHeroesFront/README.md

    ```bash
        npm run dev
    ```
-   and then application will be ready on port 5173 Don't forget to run back end application
+   And then application will be ready on port 5173<br>
+   Don't forget to run the back end application